What is second reading?

 Second reading is the first opportunity for MPs to debate the main principles of the Bill.

 It usually takes place no sooner than two weekends after first reading.

 What happens at second reading?

-The government minister, spokesperson or a member of the Lords responsible for the Bill opens the second reading debate.
+The Government minister, spokesperson or MP responsible for the Bill opens the second reading debate.

 What happens after second reading?